Nikhil-Duttaroy/Basic-Portfolio/README.md

 # Basic-Portfolio
- To visit use the link mentioned below:
+ To visit use the link mentioned :
     https://nikhil-duttaroy.netlify.app/